drwpow/lightspeed-image-loader/README.md

 Low quality image placeholders (LQIP) improve user experience by letting users look at something while an image loads ([more info in this article][lqip-article]).

-The LQIP will be small by default, but it will preserve its aspect ratio.
-Either use `width: 100%; height: auto` to fill the area, or `background-size` to make it larger.

 This loader generates SVG LQIP to avoid that white fuzzy border caused by CSS’ blur filter on normal images.